alampros/resume/README.md

 **[CSS Modules](https://github.com/css-modules/css-modules)**
 Styling in React is an incredibly polarizing topic.
 I've used *many* of the solutions out there, but I keep coming back to CSS modules for the simple reason that it's only once-removed from native CSS, while still providing the means to co-locate and isolate your component styles.

+# Questions?

+Wondering why I made a particular design choice?
+Why not Angular/Vue/jQuery?
+Why ____?
+Feel free to [open an issue on this repo](https://github.com/alampros/resume-site/issues/new) or just email me.